-The United Nations Democracy Fund invites civil society organizations to apply for funding for projects to advance and support democracy during the annual proposal window, which is open only from 15 November to 31 December at www.un.org/democracyfund.
+The United Nations Democracy Fund invites civil society organizations to apply for funding for projects to advance and support democracy during the annual proposal window, which is due to open in November 2017 at www.un.org/democracyfund/.
 Only on-line proposals during this period, in either English or French, will be accepted.

 1. Online Project Proposal System